RetroAchievements/docs/docs/developer-docs/am-i-ready-for-review.md

 - Read the [Rich Presence ](/developer-docs/rich-presence) document to learn more.
 - [Condition Syntax](/developer-docs/condition-syntax.html) will also be of help.
-- It's a good opportunity to learn to use macro and conditionals.
+- It's a good opportunity to learn to use macros and conditionals.

 ## Achievements are ordered logically